-Even if you are not required to meet the SOX compliance requirements right now, our checklist will help you with self-assessment and preparation for the future.
+Even if you are not required to meet the SOX compliance requirements right now, our SOX audit checklist will help you with self-assessment and preparation for the future.

 First and foremost, SOX regulates U.S. public companies.
 In some cases, private companies and non-profit organizations need to comply, as well.
 Also, this compliance impacts non-U.S. companies operating in the U.S. To stay compliant, all companies must pass a SOX compliance audit―a procedure of assessing a company and its internal controls.

-A significant part of SOX compliance is dedicated to business records protection.
-Taking into account modern business practices, often it means the protection of your digital data stored in corporate clouds like G Suite and Office 365.
+Regulations protecting the records of a business comprise a large portion of overall SOX rules.
+Taking into account modern business practices, it often means the protection of your digital data stored in corporate clouds like G Suite and Office 365.

 One of the core goals of SOX regulatory compliance is to make financial reporting transparent.
 The non-compliance may result in monetary penalties up to $5 million or even imprisonment.
 An organization’s CEO and CFO (or equivalents) have responsibility for financial reports and their accuracy.

 The act consists of sections covering corporate responsibility for financial reports, management assessment of internal controls, and other issues.
 They are highlighted in the full text of the Sarbanes-Oxley Act.